Something Always Happens (1928 film)

-Something Always Happens is a 1928 American silent horror film directed by Frank Tuttle and starring Esther Ralston.
+Something Always Happens is a 1928 American silent comedy horror film, directed by Frank Tuttle and starring Esther Ralston.
 The plot was the work of director Frank Tuttle, from which the screenplay was written by Florence Ryerson and Raymond Cannon, and the subtitles were provided by Herman J. Mankiewicz.
 The supporting cast features Neil Hamilton, Sôjin Kamiyama, Charles Sellon, Roscoe Karns, Lawrence Grant, and Mischa Auer.
 The picture was released on March 24, 1928, by Paramount Pictures.
 It is not known whether the film survives, or who holds the rights.